 Athena, and Presto, should be the worst at performance, by design.
 The reason is that it sacrifices storage-compute optimization to get support for federated queries across multiple data sources.
 But there is a reason Presto is so popular.
 Even with that handicap, Presto and Athena do very well.
 Presto can come close to Redshift and Snowflake in performance when both Presto and the external storage is managed by experts.
 But there is no support for indexing.
 Specifically with Athena, you cannot guarantee performance as a shared multi-tenant resource.
 In general, if performance is a top concern and you can bring data together via a data pipeline and optimize data with compute, then Athena or Presto are not the best choice.

 Redshift does provide a result cache for accelerating repetitive query workloads and also has more tuning options than some others.
 But it does not deliver much faster compute performance than other cloud data warehouses in benchmarks.
 While its storage access is more efficient, with smaller data block sizes being fetched over the network, it does not perform a lot of query optimization, and has no support for indexes.
-It also has no support for semi-structured data or low-latency ingestion at any reasonable scale.
+It also has less support for semi-structured data or low-latency ingestion at any reasonable scale.

 Athena is one of the best “one-off” query engines; all you have to do is provide the data and pay $5 a TB.
 If you need to quickly pull together multiple data sources, it’s a great option.
 Redshift Spectrum is a great add-on option for Redshift for federated queries.
 But if you don’t need federated queries, need performance, and need anything other than one-off or occasional analytics, Athena is not a good option for any of these use cases.
 There is no data, network or query optimization, no indexing beyond pruning indexes like others.

 Athena is arguably the easiest, least expensive and best suited for “one-off analytics”.
 But it is also the most limited, and requires you to manage your own (external) storage and ingestion very well, which is especially hard for continuous ingestion.
-This makes the least-suited for any ongoing, frequent use case.
+This makes Athena the least-suited for any ongoing, frequent use case.

 Redshift, while it is arguably the most mature and feature-rich, is also the most like a traditional data warehouse in its limitations.
 This makes it the hardest to manage, and costly overall for traditional reporting and dashboards, and not as well suited for the newer use cases.